nawazmyself/nawazmyself/README.md

 - 👋 Hey there!
-I'm Syed Abdul Nawaz, a passionate developer with 4 years of experience in Machine Learning.
+I'm Syed Abdul Nawaz, a passionate developer with 4 years of experience in coding.
 - 🚀 My areas of expertise include Technical Skills, and I am always interested in learning something new.
 - ♚ When I have free time, I enjoy playing Chess.
 - 🌱 I’m currently pursuing knowledge acquisition in the rapidly growing field of artificial intelligence.